 When one encounters enough strangeness, then what is strange ultimately becomes familiar - John Connolly

 The member of your team is new!
-He may or may not be experienced in testing.
+They may or may not be experienced in testing.
 In their first few weeks of familiarising with the product, it would be good to have them test if the testing documentation makes sense.

 It’s worthwhile to have the new member of your team to look and act out what the testing documentation is telling them to do.
 They might even find some glaring issues with the system or the documentation.